JanNeuendorf/lorevault/README.md

 #### URLs
 You can give a URL starting with `http` or `https`.
 It must return a file-response and there is no support for authentication or caching.

+#### Files on a different machine
+The syntax `user@machine:some/file` loads the file over sftp.
+The default port is 22.

 #### Text
 We can specify the contents of the file as text.
 For this, we need a slightly different `.toml` syntax:
 ```toml